Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Method

 Direct bounding-box regression offers simplicity.
 However, in some cases, it might not capture complex spatial relationships.
 Hence, an alternative to this method is to leverage text-to-image (T2I) generation, which operates in 2D and thus provides richer spatial priors.
 In practice, a fast and high-quality T2I model can synthesize a draft image, from which a plausible layout can be extracted.
 A key challenge is ensuring accurate person counts, as standard T2I models frequently produce incorrect counts in multi-human scenes.
 This limitation can be addressed by fine-tuning the base T2I model via reinforcement learning, aligning the generated content with the desired count.

 We adopt Flux-Schnell~\cite{flux2024} as the base T2I model for layout sketching.
 It is a widely used flow-matching model that achieves high speed by requiring only 4 denoising steps.
 However, it struggles with accurate person count generation and action alignment in multi-human scenes (see Appendix D).
 To address these limitations, we fine-tune Flux-Schnell using Group Relative Policy Optimization (GRPO), using a setup similar to DisCo~\cite{disco2025}.
-It recently demonstrated an effective RL Framework for improving count accuracy (and diversity) in multi-human generation.
+It recently leveraged Flow-GRPO~\cite{liu2025flow} to demonstrate an effective RL Framework for improving count accuracy (and diversity) in multi-human generation.

 \textbf{Training Dynamics:} GRPO computes group-normalized advantages over $M$ samples per prompt: $A_i = (r(x_i, p) - \mu_G) / (\sigma_G + \epsilon)$ where $\mu_G, \sigma_G$ are the mean and standard deviation of rewards within group $G$, and $\epsilon$ prevents division by zero.
 The policy $\pi_\theta$ is optimized via: